Twitwi96/Smart-traffic-light-2/Base_Tutorial/ReadMe.md

+#Functionality of this version

+This version allows the smart management of the traffic lights.
+In other words, light turns green for the most blocked road, by detecting the number of cars on each road with an USB Webcam placed above the crossroads.
+A lot of cars stopped causes pollution and traffic jams.
+Our projet helps to decrease these two issues.

+#Further informations

 traffic.py is the original code that was on the tutorial website (http://www.instructables.com/id/Smart-Traffic-Light/)

 traffic_modif1.py is the previous code that we modified in order to: